JesseRGit/current_weather/README.md

     http://localhost:3000/

 ## Functions:
-search by city name
+-search by city name
-search by city name and country (for scenarios with same named cities from different countries eg. see Manchester (UK) and Manchester (US))
+-search by city name and country (for scenarios with same named cities from different countries eg. see Manchester (UK) and Manchester (US))
-save city to list (stays till page refresh)
+-save city to list (stays till page refresh)

 ## Handles ecxeptions:
 viable city name but non-matching country name -> shows the city's weather but mentions that the country wasn't matching